rahul228646/DSA-and-CP/Graphs/README.md

    ### Union Find
      - used to keeps track of a set of elements partitioned into a number of disjoint subsets.
      - Two operations :
             Find: Determine which subset a particular element is in.
             Union: Join two subsets into a single subset.

-     - It can be used to detect cycle in ** Undirected Graph **
+     It can be used to detect cycle in ** Undirected Graph **

-     - Time Complexity :
+     Time Complexity -
-          Find : O(N)  (  O(logN) with path Compression )
+        union and find - O(N)
-          Union : O(N) (  O(logN) with path Compression )
+        union and find with path compression - O(logN) union by rank and find with path compression - O(α(N)) ≈ O(1)  where α(n) is the inverse Ackermann function.
+It doesn't exceed 4 for any n < 10600 and hence is practically constant

    ### Kruskals
      - Kruskals and Prims algo are used to create minimum spanning tree (connected graph with min cost/weight)